Showing 1 - 1 OF 1

 Hearts Apart Programs

-While you are apart, the Military Family Support Center is your link to a variety of services offered through the Hearts Apart Program and other base and local agencies.
+While you are apart, the Military & Family Readiness Center is your link to a variety of services offered through the Hearts Apart Program and other base and local agencies.
 Spouses and family members qualify for many services.

 The reunion can be the best time after being away from your family, but can also be the most challenging.
-Your Military Family Support Center has resources and information available to help members and their families prepare for their homecoming.
+Your Military and Family Readiness Center has resources and information available to help members and their families prepare for their homecoming.
 These are some reunion issues to consider:

 Personal & Family Readiness